wearefrank/frank-runner/README.md

 # Scripting

 You can call tomcat4ibis from a script.
-Any parameter to tomcat4ibis are passed to Ant.
-For instance, to create an with a specific ibis version (7.2 in the example), the following call can be made:
+Any parameter to tomcat4ibis are passed to Ant and Tomcat.
+For instance, to create an instance with a specific ibis version (7.2 in the example), logging to a specific log directory, the following call can be made:

 ```
-tomcat4ibis -Dibis.version=7.2
+tomcat4ibis -Dibis.version=7.2 -Dlog.dir=logs/7.2
 ```

 This will create the instance, deploy on tomcat, start tomcat and return to the script.